 It is easier to start your personal statement writing with a template.
-Below are all the best sample personal statements gathered for your convenience.
-Use these links to review sample essays for graduate school, law school, medical school, and MBA admission.
-These personal statement essays are intended to demonstrate proper writing style and format as well as help inspire your own writing process.
+On this site are all the best sample personal statements gathered for your convenience.
+Use these links to start and edit your essay for graduate school, law school, medical school, and MBA admission.
+These example essays are intended to demonstrate proper writing style and format as well as help inspire your own writing process.
 Always be sure not to plagiarize.
 Write a statement of purpose that sets you apart.
-Choose from a range of essay editing services at EssayEdge.com.

 How to Write a Personal Statement for Graduate School